stripe/stripe-node/README.md

 ### Network retries

-Automatic network retries can be enabled with `setMaxNetworkRetries` in the config object.
+Automatic network retries can be enabled with the `maxNetworkRetries` config option.
 This will retry requests `n` times with exponential backoff if they fail due to an intermittent network problem.
 [Idempotency keys](https://stripe.com/docs/api/idempotent_requests) are added where appropriate to prevent duplication.